mondoohq/cnquery/providers/TESTING.md

 ### Launch the marketplace AMI

-Launch an EC2 instance in the AWS Console.
-Search for the name `Arista CloudEOS Router (PAYG)` which will show up in the Marketplace AMI tab.
+Launch an EC2 instance in the AWS Management Console.
+Search for the name `Arista CloudEOS Router (PAYG)`, which will show up in the Marketplace AMI tab.

 **Note**: This subscription is $.45 an hour on top of a very large instance.
 Don't leave these running.